 Here are some tips to prevent student loan debt.

 Does your child’s future include college?
 One big reason to begin making plans for college is MONEY!!!
 Something else to think about is that your child’s future will greatly be affected by the choices he or she makes today.
 These two factors were at the top of the list while our oldest son was deciding on a college.
-We are trying to help our kids as they go through college, by helping to prevent student loan debt or at least reduce it for them.
+We are trying to help our kids as they go through college, by helping to prevent student loan debt or at least reduce it for them. *This post may contain affiliate links.
+My full disclosure policy is here.

 Pin for later!